cjdoucette/dpdk/examples/bgp/README.md

 This sample application demonstrates how to let a BGP daemon running userspace interact with a routing table in DPDK.

+This sample consists of four components:

+ * The use of DPDK's filtering system (formerly called flow director) to put BGP packets (TCP packets with port 179) in a queue that is only served by a control lcore.
+ * The use of DPDK's kernel-NIC interface (KNI) to forward and receive BGP traffic to and from a BGP daemon listening in userspace.
+ * The use of Netlink messages so that the BGP daemon can edit the routing table.
+ * The use of DPDK's LPM module as a forwarding information base.

 ## Setup

 From inside the `dpdk` directory, go to the kernel modules directory: